ska-telescope/ska-low-mccs-pasd/docs/src/user/fndh.rst

 **Threshold Evaluation**

 The thresholds are read from the hardware during the initial polling and after any write events.
+*NOTE* When setting the thresholds there can sometimes be a mismatch between what is stored in the tango database, and what is stored in the firmware, if there is a mismatch you could end up in a fault state.
+To check and hopefully resolve this you can use the UpdateThresholdCache() command, this should sync the thresholds, or in the event that they are unsynced, tell you what thresholds are different so you can reassign them to sync them up

 **Configuration via healthModelParams**

 All health-related values are configurable through the ``healthModelParams`` attribute.
 Below is an example of how the desired thresholds can be set (**Note**: values set are arbitrary):

 .. code-block:: python